Feeding your newborn: Tips for new parents

 4. Expect variations in your newborn's eating patterns

 Your newborn won't necessarily eat the same amount every day.
-During growth spurts — often at two to three weeks after birth and again at six weeks after birth — your newborn might take more at each feeding or want to be fed more often.
+During growth spurts — often at two to three weeks after birth — your newborn might take more at each feeding or want to be fed more often.
 Respond to early signs of hunger, rather than keeping a strict eye on the clock.

 5. Trust your instincts — and your newborn's